FGA-DIKU/EHR/README.md

 ## Citation

-If you use COREBEHRT in your research, please cite the following paper:
+If you use BONSAI in your research, please cite the following paper:

 ```bibtex
 ```